- Written by Dr.Mehmet Demircioglu

 Fever with a low neutrophil count is not something to watch casually from home before a cosmetic procedure.
 The same is true for chills, a new cough, shortness of breath, painful urination, draining wounds, or mouth sores.
 Those symptoms need medical review before a hair transplant date is treated as fixed.

-A hair transplant clinic should not tell a patient to ignore a very low neutrophil count only because the scalp operation is performed under local anesthesia.
+A hair transplant clinic should not tell you to ignore a very low neutrophil count only because the scalp operation is performed under local anesthesia.
 Local anesthesia does not remove the need for clean healing.
 If a medical doctor has already advised waiting or seeing a hematologist, the transplant should not be treated as separate from that advice.

 Can medicines or recent illness lower white blood cells?